WARNING: CONTAINS SPOILERS FOR TOWERS OF MIDNIGHT

 Galad:

 Galad wrapping himself in white as though putting on his own shroud.‘Wrapping himself in white’ refers to Galad joining the Whitecloaks.
-Egwene’s dream indicates this may have been a fatal decision on Galad’s part – Valda, Asunawa, and Shadowspawn all nearly killed Galad, so maybe it is the ultimate bad career move.
+Egwene’s dream indicates this was a dangerous on Galad’s part—Valda, Asunawa, Demandred and Shadowspawn all nearly killed him.

 - The Shadow Rising, What Lies Hidden